imkonsowa/drones/Readme.md

 ## About

-This service is built using the latest golang version `1.18` as a hiring task for musala soft company.
+This service is built using the latest golang version `1.18`.

 ## Dependencies